JappyPing/Deduplication_ErrorCorrection/README.md

 This repository contains the scripts, the state-of-the-art methods and datasets (links) used to conduct the analysis for the study "How error correction affects PCR deduplication: a survey based on UMI datasets of short reads".

 **Notes:** This repository contains other researchers' source codes and executable software of PCR-deduplication and error-correction on short reads.
 The copyright of these source codes and programs belongs to the original authors.
-If you use all or part of them, please remember to cite these works.
+If you use all or part of them, please remember to cite these works list in [Reference](#reference).

 ## Table of Contents